grouparoo/grouparoo/documents/deployment/getting-started.md

 ```

 ### Step 3: Install Dependencies
 Run `npm install` to install dependencies.
-This will also run `npm prepare` which will compile the typescript application and build the web page components.
+This will also run `npm prepare` which will compile the typescript application and build the web components.

 ### Step 4: Start the Server
 Run `npm start` to start the server and visit `http://localhost:3000` to get started.
 Follow the on-screen instructions to create your account and first team.